-To determine if your course will fulfill our prerequisite requirements compare the WSU course description (see below) with the description of the course you have completed (or intend to take) and confirm that a majority of the required topics are covered.
+We highly recommend speaking with a pre-veterinary or pre-health advisor at your institution and sharing this page with them to determine which courses at your institution will fulfill our prerequisites.
+You can also compare the WSU course description (see below) with the description of the course you have completed (or intend to take) and confirm that a majority of the required topics are covered.
 If the course description from your institution is too vague, review the course syllabus for a more detailed list of topics.
 If you are unsure if the course is equivalent please contact your academic advisor, course instructor, or the department offering the course.
 Online courses are accepted, provided they meet the same criteria as courses taken in a classroom.
 Please visit our course equivalencies page for examples of courses that have been evaluated by our admissions team.

 Biology: (8 semester hours w/lab) Two semester sequence for science majors and pre-professional students.
 Topics that should be covered include: biology of organisms and plants, animal ecology, evolution, cell biology, and genetics of prokaryotes and eukaryotes.
 (WSU Biol 106 & 107)